CanPacis/vedia/readme.md

 ```

 ### Exhaustive procedures
-A procedure can be exhaustive meaning for the every value it reads from its given stack it also removes it.
+A procedure can be exhaustive meaning for every value it reads from its given stack it also removes it.
 That makes the exhaustive length procedure the same as the empty procedure.
 Exhaustive procedures are denoted with an octothorpe "#" character.

 ```
 len{your-stack}#